- Our offerings

 Our work on curbside, mobile apps, and digital innovation

 Mobiquity has implemented many mobile apps with curbside functionality for retail, quick-service restaurants, convenience stores, grocery stores, and more.
 Read on to learn more about our experience.

 Wawa, the beloved regional chain of convenience stores and gas stations, is a great example of how a mobile app can rescue hungry customers in times of need.
-Mobiquity partnered with Wawa on their Order Ahead application, which is focused on customer experience – the foundation of Wawa’s culture.
+Mobiquity partnered with Wawa on their Order Ahead and curbside application, which is focused on customer experience – the foundation of Wawa’s culture.
 We helped them redesign the Order Ahead app from front to back to provide the best possible experience for customers.

 Vomar, a privately-owned Dutch discount supermarket chain and member of the Superunie cooperative purchasing union, engaged Mobiquity to design and build the Home Shopping Platform (HSP), a centralized platform for all aspects of the ecommerce experience - from product and offer management to analytics and order fulfillment, and home delivery via Vomar's own fleet of vans.

 Kum & Go, another regional chain of convenience stores and gas stations, worked with Mobiquity to enable a contactless fuel pay solution so that guests never have to leave their car to pay for their gas.
 Plus, customers earn rewards everytime they use the app for fuel or food.

 You can view a full sampling of Mobiquity work in our case studies.